rskTech/boa/go-course/README.md

-# Go Course: Introduction to Go (Beginner → Intermediate)
+# Go Course:

-This repository contains lessons, examples, explanations, and solutions for a Go course intended for mixed-level students (beginners and intermediate).
+This repository contains lessons, examples, explanations, and solutions for a Go course.
 Each lesson is structured
 as: theory (README.md), hands-on examples (code/), exercises (exercises.md) and solutions (solution/).

 **How to use**